Among The Best People I Knew – Albert Cuadros

 oct1139-800

 Bill had developed a huge love for the game of baseball, then “mutatis mutandi”, softball.
-It was here – adult, slow pitch softball – where we met and subsequently stayed on teams together, playing literally hundreds of games.
+It was here – adult, slow pitch softball – where we met and subsequently stayed on teams together, playing literally hundreds of games over long years, fellow junkies for sports mutually committed to our passion, 100%.
 We honestly appreciated each other for a mutual competitive fire.
 As I got to know him better, I began to realize what a great and doting Grandad he was.
+Little Serena – who is not so little any more – would agree.

 Then, incidentally, when I found myself out of work one Autumn……..we’re talking at the worst possible time for a landscaper to be out of work in Northern Nevada,…….
 Bill saw my need – (and he showed me his personal residential need, lol) – and we developed a game plan to make a run at business together.
 Bill sprung for the purchase of a Bobcat – and a killer, heavy duty one at that which we bought through our third baseman, Brent Adams, (another oft-overlooked benefit of actually playing sports) which was in excellent, though very “broken in” condition.
 We bought a cheap little truck and we were off to the landscaping races.
 With the Bobcat, we went a little crazy and then accomplished a few wonders around his home.